dfahlander/remotable/README.md

 # @remotable
-The smallest and prettiest way to declare isomorphic javascript code.
+The smallest and prettiest way to declare isomorphic javascript code or code that may run on a remote location such as nodejs, web worker, service worker or within a postgres database engine.

 In short: